jmoon0/UFCdle/README.md

 * Yellow indicates a close match where:
   * Wins, losses, age, or height are off by at most 3 (years, inches, etc.).
   * Weight class is adjacent to the solution (ex: LW < WW < MW)
-  * Strikes attempted or landed are off by at most 20.
-  * Takedowns attempted, landed, or strike/td defense % is off by at most 5.
+  * Bonus Stat is off by at most 5

 *Fighters from women's divisions are currently not supported.*
 *Fighter stats are updated every Monday, so they may be inaccurate the day after an event.*